Create your first AI Shoot

 Section titled “Selecting winning results”Use the “by view” page to select the winning results generated by the AI.
 You must select at least one image to be able to download your results.

-If none of the generated variations match your expectations, you can retry all, but keep in mind this will consume additional credits.
+If none of the generated variations match your expectations, you can retry all, but keep in mind this will consume additional credits (same cost as the initial generation).

 Post-processing